twotxh/rvm/README.md

 - Author: Carpal
 - Name: RobinScript
 - Date: 14/07/20 - 10:15
-- Common Extention: .rbs <br>
+- Common Extention: .rsc <br>
 ***A fast Interpreted language, syntactically designed by me.
-Robin Script (Ext: .rbs ).
+Robin Script (Ext: .rsc ).
 This project will be written in C#.Net, in a VisualStudio solution (Ext: .sln), that can be downloaded and edited by anyone.
 The commits will not be accepted, but I will gladly watch them.***
 _________________________________
 # How To Use
 - cmd: `robin file.rbs`